revpriest/EntityAudit/README.md

 This extension for Doctrine 2 is inspired by [Hibernate Envers](http://www.jboss.org/envers) and allows full versioning of entities and their associations.

+## THIS FORK

+This fork was created since the original appears to be abandoned, and some pull requests I wanted were not getting merged.
+I created this branch to merge them.

+I do not particularly intend to keep this branch massively up to date any more than is required for the project I'm working on.

+Fork created by RevPriest pre@dalliance.net

 ## How does it work?

 There are a bunch of different approaches to auditing or versioning of database tables.
 This extension